ftrackhq/ftrack-python/doc/example/link_attribute.rst

 The attribute is also availabe from the `AssetVersion` asset relation::

 for asset_version in session.query(
-        'select asset.parent.link from AssetVersion '
+    'select link from AssetVersion '
     'where user.username is "john.doe"'
 ):
-        print asset_version['asset']['parent']['link']
+    print asset_version['link']